 Teams in Space represent the actual structure of your organization.
 They help you find all the information you need about the company, its subteams, members, and everybody’s roles.

-Join your team to easily access all work-related resources, including the projects your team is working on, the team calendar, channels in Chats, issues, and documents.
+Join your team to easily access all work-related resources, including the projects your team is working on, specific channels in Chats, issues, etc.

-To join an existing team, browse the team directory by clicking on the navigation bar.
-When you find the team you want to join, click on the team’s page.
-Choose Join if you have administrative rights, or submit a Request to join to the Team Admin.
+To join an existing team, browse the team directory by clicking on the main menu.
+When you find the team you want to join, ask your administrator for membership, or, if you have administrative rights, click on the team’s page and choose Join.

 Step 3.
 Create or join a project

 Projects are where you store and manage all resources related to a specific piece of work that is part of a bigger goal.
-Each project is outfitted with many tools to help you and your teammates with various tasks: repositories, checklists, issues, boards, documents, packages, remote dev environments and more.
+Each project is outfitted with many tools to help you and your teammates with various tasks: repositories, issues, boards, code review, packages, remote dev environments and more.

-To create a new project, simply click on the navigation bar and choose Project.
+To create a new project, simply click on the top left and choose Project.
 You can make a project private to restrict access to it or keep it visible to everyone within your company.
 (Restricted projects are available starting with the Organization plan.)